• Overview

 }

-Invoke the plugin using a Rest call
+Invoke the plug-in using a Rest call

-When using a REST call to invoke the plugin, it must be a POST method and include the location of the HCL Accelerate quality data endpoint.
+When using a REST call to invoke the plug-in, it must be a POST method and include the location of the HCL DevOps Velocity quality data endpoint.

 The following samples shows a REST call that you can copy and update as necessary.
 Key points about the code snippet: